mahalend/contracts-deploy/README.md

 ## License

-Please be aware that [Aave V3](https://github.com/aave/aave-v3-core) is under [BSUL](https://github.com/aave/aave-v3-core/blob/master/LICENSE.md) license as of 27 January 2023 or date specified at v3-license-date.aave.eth.
+Please be aware that [MahaLend](https://github.com/aave/aave-v3-core) is under [BSUL](https://github.com/aave/aave-v3-core/blob/master/LICENSE.md) license as of 27 January 2023 or date specified at v3-license-date.aave.eth.
 The Licensor hereby grants you the right to copy, modify, create derivative works, redistribute, and make non-production use of the Licensed Work.
 Any exceptions to this license may be specified by Aave governance.
-This repository containing the deployment scripts for the Aave V3 smart contracts can only be used for local or testing purposes.
+This repository containing the deployment scripts for the MahaLend smart contracts can only be used for local or testing purposes.
 If you wish to deploy to a production environment you can reach out to Aave Governance [here](https://governance.aave.com/).